GML-FMGroup/camoclaw/README.md

 Use fixed `date_range` and `task_assignment.task_ids` in both A and B configs.
 Run A with `evolution.enabled=true`, B with `evolution.enabled=false`.
 Use different `signature` values so data dirs are isolated.
 See [experiments/ab_10d_evolution_funds/](experiments/ab_10d_evolution_funds/).

 **Q: Skills were not written back after Learn?**
-Only skills that are actually used in Run2 (and Run2 improves over Run1) will be promoted to the main `skills.jsonl`.
+Note: Only skills that are actually used in Run2 (and Run2 improves over Run1) will be promoted to the main `skills.jsonl`.

 ---